PayDock/e-commerce-powerboard-commercetools-npm/README.md

 yarn add @power-board-commercetools/powerboard
 ```

-Import PowerBoard into your application.
-You can add your own styling by overriding the rules in the CSS file.
+3. Import PowerBoard into your application.
+Add your own styling by overriding the rules in the CSS file.

 ```javascript
 import PowerboardCommercetoolWidget from '@power-board-commercetools/powerboard';